-Includes: Experiential Learning Activity Precludes additional credit for COMM 4401 (no longer
+Includes: Experiential Learning Activity Precludes additional credit for COMM 4401 (no longer offered).

 Prerequisite(s): fourth year Honours standing in Communication and Media Studies (including BPAPM and BGInS related specializations), or permission of the School of Journalism and Communication.
+Lectures three hours a week.